What is dry eye syndrome?

 It’s fairly straightforward to treat dry eye syndrome and make your eyes feel more comfortable.

-- Applying a heated eye mask to closed eyelids, twice a day for 10 minutes, can help to soften and loosen any blocked oil in the glands along the eyelid that supply oil into your tears.
+- Applying a heated eye mask to closed eyelids, twice a day for 5 minutes, can help to soften and loosen any blocked oil in the glands along the eyelid that supply oil into your tears.

-- Cleaning your eyelids each day with lid scrubs, wipes or foams can help to remove bacteria, debris and oil that can lead to blockage of the glands and dry eye syndrome.
+After you take off the eye mask, use a clean finger to gently massage your eyelids towards your lashes, this helps to get the oil flowing from the glands. - Cleaning your eyelids each day with lid scrubs, wipes or foams can help to remove bacteria, debris and oil that can lead to blockage of the glands and dry eye syndrome.

 - Using preservative-free dry eye drops (lubricants) can ease the symptoms.
 These drops can be used as often as needed, depending on your symptoms.
 Usually, you’d start using them two or three times a day.
+Dry eye drops will help with the symptoms, but it’s important to target the underlying causes of dry eye by carrying out steps one and two.

+- If it’s thought that dry eye syndrome is caused by a medication you’re taking or an underlying medical condition, you should discuss this with your GP.
 If medication is aggravating symptoms, your GP may try switching you to an alternative.
-If your dry eye is thought to be caused by an underlying condition, then treating that condition will usually help to relieve the symptoms. - If you’re a contact lens wearer, it can sometimes help to take a break from wearing your lenses or change to a different lens material.
+If your dry eye is thought to be caused by an underlying condition, then treating that condition will usually help to relieve the symptoms.

-You could also use contact lens-friendly dry eye drops onto your lenses before you apply them each day, and then apply them during the day while you’re wearing your lenses. - In more severe cases, surgery might be an option to prevent tears from draining away too easily, by plugging the tear duct which drains the tears.
+- In more severe cases, surgery might be an option to prevent tears from draining away too easily, by plugging the tear duct which drains the tears.

 - It has now been recognised that having a diet rich in Omega-3 fatty acids can help to manage dry eye syndrome.
 Omega-3 nutritional supplements can be effective as well.